 It’s easy to bring the house down if you’re going to play Wild Thing.
 It is an all-time favorite and an all-time great, allowing many musicians to either cover the song or give it their own take.
 The song combines proto-punk and hard rock elements.
 It’s the perfect piece for anyone who would like to learn more about garage rock.
 The sensational groove is something worth playing all day long.

 Power strums work best in this song by The Troggs.
 However, I have also seen guitarists who employ toned-down strumming patterns.
 What’s amazing is that the song never loses its charm, regardless of how people play it.
 It makes for a great piece to include in your guitar-playing journey.

 19. I Wanna Be There by Blessid Union of Souls

 |Tabs||View I Wanna Be There Tabs Here|

 Listening to this song is like listening to a soft and mellow rock number.
 One can easily relate to the message of the lyrics.
-However, it is in the overall structure of the song that can convey a warm feeling that is very characteristic of pop rock.
+However, it is the overall structure of the song that conveys a warm feeling that is very characteristic of pop rock.
 I find this song to be perfect for the acoustic guitar.
 It’s ideal for those alone times or when serenading a loved one at a campfire.

 People think that I Wanna Be There is difficult to play because it’s rock.
 It isn’t.
 The chords cannot be more complicated than a simple G, C, and D. I have a neighbor whose 6-year old kid can play this song after only listening to it twice.